-Robert C. Harland, MD, FACS, is a Professor of Surgery, Vice Chair of Academic Affairs and Surgical Director of Solid Organ Transplantation with the University of Arizona Department of Surgery and Banner University Medical Center - Tucson.
+Robert C. Harland, MD, FACS, is a professor of surgery, the vice chair of academic affairs, and the surgical director of Solid Organ Transplantation with the University of Arizona Department of Surgery and Banner University Medical Center - Tucson.

 As a researcher, Dr. Harland has been active in both basic and clinical studies focused on increasing the number of organs available for transplant through improved preservation methods and xenotransplantation (transplantation between species).
 He has been a principle investigator in clinical trials focused on the development of novel immunosuppressive agents or regimens to make transplantation safer and more successful.
 He is an author of more than 90 articles and book chapters.

-Research interests include methods of transplanting the "difficult to transplant" patient and developing new methods and immunosuppresive agents that allow a more successful transplantation.
+Developing new methods and immunosuppresive agents that allow a more successful transplantation

 Xenotransplantation (transplantation between species)